FluffyXVI/2017/README.md

 Originally created for a Maths C assignment in 2016, then updated in January by request of a friend.
 These scripts focus on analysing variations of the Mandelbrot set and Julia sets, and explore some of the correlations between them.

 ## February
-### MicroPoint
-Experiments involving getting data from a micro:bit to control the mouse cursor, or update a visual display.

 ### Solar System
 A remake of a project originally completed in 2015.
 A simplified simulation of a solar system, including stars, planets, and moons.
+Updated further to create some exciting 3D effects.